How to apply for the scheme

 - Describe your level of experience using these types of equipment.

 - Do you have any preferred days or hours of access?
-(There is an expectation that at least 50 of the 100 hours offered are used, principally to make work.
-This ensures students benefit from your presence).
+(There is an expectation that at least 50 of the 100 hours offered are used, principally to make work, to ensure students benefit from your presence.

 - Describe the type of work or project you want to use the facilities for.

 - Explain how the access will enable you to develop your work.